bhits/patient-user-api/README.md

 ### Prerequisites

 This API uses *[MySQL](https://www.mysql.com/)* for persistence and *[Flyway](https://flywaydb.org/)* for database migration.
 It requires having a database user account with Object and DDL Rights to a schema with default name `patient-user`.
-Please see [Configure](#configure) section for details of configuring the data source.
+Please see the [Configure](#configure) section for details about configuring the data source.

 ### Commands